 Drafted by Stanton and introduced at the Seneca Falls Convention, the Declaration of Sentiments and Grievances was a treatise modeled closely on the Declaration of Independence.
 Stanton added “women” to its preamble proclaiming “We hold these truths to be self-evident: that all men and women are created equal…” She went on to describe the injustices, inequities, and invisibilities that American women felt and ended the Declaration with a call for action.
 Stanton wanted U.S. women to organize and fight for equality.
 On the second day of the convention, the Declaration of Sentiments and Grievances was ratified by the assembly which included Frederick Douglass.
 They also passed 12 resolutions that specifically necessitated equal rights for women including the ninth resolution that proclaimed women’s right to vote.
 This effectively marked the beginning of the women’s suffrage movement in America.

 In 1948, a U.S. postage stamp commemorating the Seneca Falls Convention titled “100 Years of Progress of Women” was issued.
-It featured Elizabeth Cady Stanton, Carrie Chapman Catt, and Lucretia Mott.
+It featured Stanton, Carrie Chapman Catt and Mott.

 In 1998, First Lady Hillary Clinton gave a speech to commemorate the 150th anniversary of the Seneca Falls Convention.
 She reflected about these events with passion and candor: